ELHARAKA/SnipeGenius/README.md

   <img src="https://i.ibb.co/fSc0xXb/web3dev-ma-snipegenius-py.png" alt="SnipeGenius">
 </p>

+# ------ ATTENTION ------
+The upcoming SnipeGenius (V2.0.1) will be partially open-source as certain safety check algorithms will be concealed to prevent misuse by malicious actors.
+This version will also extend its accessibility with applications for Windows and MacOS.
+Meanwhile, the current version, SnipeGenius (V1.0.1), remains fully open-source to provide users a grasp on how the code operates 🙂

 # SnipeGenius (V1.0.1)
 SnipeGenius is a sniping bot designed to monitor newly created trading pair events.
 Upon detection, it conducts a series of safety inspections to identify potential risks like honeypots, rug pulls, or transaction taxes.
 Following these checks, SnipeGenius runs buy/sell simulations to assess risks further before executing a purchase.